The best medications for anxiety in kids are antidepressants called selective serotonin reuptake inhibitors, or SSRIs.

 Some anti-anxiety medications — including the antidepressants — are used to reduce the child’s overall symptoms, with the child taking them every day.
 Others are used only occasionally, when a child is facing a situation that triggers intense anxiety.

-Some medications work by reducing the anxiety itself — antidepressants do that by boosting the level of serotonin, the chemical in the brain which most directly regulates mood and anxiety.
+Some medications work by reducing the anxiety itself — antidepressants do that by boosting the level of serotonin, the chemical in the brain that most directly regulates mood and anxiety.
 Other medications work by reducing physical symptoms caused by anxiety.
 They have an effect on other neurotransmitters and other pathways in the body’s nervous system.

 Though there are many different anxiety disorders, anti-anxiety medications tend to work for the symptoms that these diagnoses have in common: worrying, nervousness, obsessing, anxiety.

-The Role of Medication in Treatment of Anxiety
+The role of medication in treatment of anxiety

 Studies show the most effective treatment for anxiety is not medication alone but medication in combination with cognitive behavioral therapy, or CBT.
-In cognitive behavioral therapy, children and teens are taught skills to overcome their anxiety, rather than giving in to it, and their anxiety diminishes gradually, over a period of weeks.
+In cognitive behavioral therapy, children and teens are taught skills to overcome their anxiety, rather than giving in to it, and their anxiety diminishes gradually over a period of weeks.
 Medication can help kids who are extremely anxious get comfortable enough to participate in the therapy.

 Most experts recommend that kids with mild-to-moderate anxiety be treated first with CBT.
 Medication can be added after the child starts CBT if therapy alone does not seem to be working to relieve their symptoms.
 But for more severe anxiety, it’s recommended that kids start on medication along with therapy — or even before therapy starts, to help them get comfortable enough to participate.